-Proving that any of these injustices occurred will require the prosecutor to source evidence from witnesses present during the crime commission.
+Proving that any of these injustices occurred will require the prosecutor to source evidence from witnesses present during the commission of the crime.
 This includes the minor who became the victim of your actions, as he/she can provide an account of events in court.
 Additional sources of evidence include footage from security cameras or concerned passers-by who noticed the unusual conduct.

-Further, the offense is also punishable for touching a minor on any other body part apart from his/her sexual organs.
+Further, one can also be punished for touching a minor on any other body part apart from his/her sexual organs.
 Traditionally, child molestation by committing lewd acts was associated with violating the child’s private parts for sexual gratification.
-However, law developments led to the inclusion of other body parts, provided you intended to gain arousal.
+However, developments in the law led to the inclusion of other body parts, provided you intended to gain arousal.

 Your Action was Lascivious Towards the Minor

 The prosecutor should also distinguish between regular body contact and lascivious or lewd behavior towards a minor.
-Determining what amounts to lewd conduct differentiates between innocent body contact and abusive/predatory engagements that amount to offenses.
+He/She should determinine what amounts to lewd conduct and abusive/predatory engagements that amount to offenses versus innocent body contact.